Galactic echoes

 Origin of reduced dynamical friction by dark matter haloes with net prograde rotation

-Dynamical friction has long been known to be suppressed when dark haloes are rotating in the same sense as the disk.
+Dynamical friction has long been known to be suppressed when dark haloes have net rotation in the same direction as the disk.
 We provided a theoretical explanation to this using both linear and nonlinear theory.
 The key role is played by the direct-radial resonances, which are strongest when orbits are perpendicular to the galactic plane \((L_z = 0)\).
-Since rotating the halo forward typically generates a positive gradient in the distribution function near \(L_{z} = 0\), these resonances exert a strong positive torque on the bar, weakening the overall dynamical friction.
+Since spinning halos posses a positive gradient in the distribution function near \(L_{z} = 0\), these resonances exert a strong positive torque on the bar, weakening the overall dynamical friction.

 Dynamical friction and feedback on galactic bars in the general fast-slow regime